-These chicken fajita wraps are stuffed full of nutritious green rice, pico de gallo and/or salsa, cheese, avocado cream sauce, and of course, chicken fajita filling!
-Bold fresh flavors and simple prep.
-Great option for lunch or dinner.
+A great option for lunch or dinner, these bold and freshly flavored chicken fajita wraps are stuffed full of nutritious green rice, pico de gallo, and/or salsa, cheese, avocado cream sauce, and of course, chicken fajita filling!

 I’ve been on a wrap kick lately.
 I mean you can pretty much wrap up anything in a tortilla and it is bound to be delicious.
 The possibilities are endless.

-I shared with you my recipe for green rice (arroz verdé) recently.
+I shared with you my recipe for cilantro lime spinach rice recently.
 It’s full of spinach and cilantro making it both nutritious and flavorful.
 It is a wonderful addition to a wrap and inspired this recipe.

 It may sound like a lot, but I promise you each element of this dish can be made with ease.
 It simply requires having all your ingredients prepped ahead of time and managing your time wisely.
 If you do this, everything will come together at the right time and you’ll have a hot, fresh wrap to sink your teeth into.